 - It’s probably best to work on removal long before you apply for a mortgage

-- And you may have more success with time on your side
+- And you may have more success with added time on your side

 Perhaps a better plan is to resolve any credit reporting issues long before you apply for a mortgage, instead of rushing what could be a very critical and time-consuming issue.